-Since childhood, I aspired to be an architect, observing, drafting and building small structures.
+Since childhood, I wanted to be an architect, observing, drafting and building small structures.
 That was my goal until I enrolled in a computer class in high school.
 BASIC, Apple 2e, Pascal and PCs.
-I had a new destiny.
+I had a new mission.

 While studying computer science at SUNY at Buffalo, I worked as a “computer man” at a small company: Xenix, awk, scripts, printers, monitors and modems.

-My second job was at a manufacturing company in Richmond, VA.
+My second employer was a manufacturing company in Richmond, VA.
 Software development, Informix 4GL, Bsh, uucp, AIX and APICS.

-My third job is at the University of Richmond.
+My third employer is the University of Richmond.
 System administrator, data center manager, director of enterprise computing, with a short stint as interum dirctor of information security until we filled that position.

-I am focused on technology that improves the educational experience at our university.
+I am now focused on enterprise technology that improves the educational experience at our university.